 (b) revised or new targets;

-(c) the amounts to be contributed to InvestEU per Fund and per category of region, where appropriate;
+(c) the amounts to be contributed to the InvestEU Programme per Fund and per category of region, where applicable.

-(d) the revised allocations of the financial resources resulting from the technical adjustment set out in Article 110(2) including the amounts for the years 2025, 2026 and 2027, where applicable.

-The Commission shall approve the amendment of the programme in accordance with Article 24, including a definitive allocation of the flexibility amount.
+The Commission shall approve the revised programme in accordance with Article 24, including a definitive allocation of the flexibility amount.

 4. Where, as a result of the mid-term review, the Member State considers that the programme does not need to be amended, the Commission shall:

-(a) either adopt a decision within three months of the submission of this assessment confirming the definitive allocation of the flexibility amount referred to in the second subparagraph of Article 86(1) or;
+(a) either adopt a decision within three months of the submission of the assessment referred to in paragraph 2 confirming the definitive allocation of the flexibility amount ; or

-(b) request the Member State within two months of the submission of this assessment to submit an amended programme in accordance with Article 24;
+(b) request the Member State within two months of the submission of the assessment referred to in paragraph 2 of this Article to submit an amended programme in accordance with Article 24.

-5. Until the adoption of the Commission decision confirming the definitive allocation of the flexibility amount as referred to in paragraph 1a, this amount shall not be available for selection of operations.
+5. Until the adoption of the Commission decision confirming the definitive allocation of the flexibility amount, this amount shall not be available for selection of operations.

-6. In 2026, the Commission shall prepare a report about the outcome of the mid-term review and submit it to the European Parliament and to the Council.
+6. The Commission shall prepare a report about the outcome of the mid-term review and submit it to the European Parliament and to the Council by the end of 2026.

 CHAPTER III

-Measures linked to sound economic governance and to exceptional and unusual circumstances
+Measures linked to sound economic governance and to exceptional or unusual circumstances

 Article 19 Measures linking effectiveness of Funds to sound economic governance

-1. The Commission may request a Member State to review and propose amendments to relevant programmes, where this is necessary to support the implementation of relevant Council Recommendations.
+1. The Commission may request a Member State to review and propose amendments of relevant programmes, where this is necessary to support the implementation of relevant Council Recommendations.

 Such a request may be made for the following purposes: